-One in four of us skip breakfast at some time during the week but then struggle to get through the day if we miss it or end up overeating later in the day as a result (36% admit to that one and I’m definitely included).
+One in four of us skip breakfast at some time during the week but then struggle to get through the day if we miss it or end up overeating later in the day as a result.

 Combine that with the fact that we throw away £2 billion worth of breakfast foods every year from our homes such as bread, cereals, sausages etc. and there is definitely something we can do to feel better and save money!

 My top 10 ways to save money on your breakfast are….

 If you enjoy cereal try adding something different.
 Nuts and seeds make a healthy tasty topping or use a flavoured yoghurt instead of milk.
 Slice the last apple on top of your muesli or add a squeeze of orange to porridge.
 Add the last blueberries, strawberries or honey to any cereal, hot or cold.